Agorbanoff/SigmaQL/README.md

 # 🤝 Contributing

-PRs and ideas are welcome.
+Pull requests and ideas are welcome.
-This project is intended for learning backend architecture and building a custom query language.

----

-# 📜 License

-MIT License.
+SigmaQL is designed as an educational project demonstrating architecture-level backend design, query parsing, and dynamic SQL compilation.